Industry News

 Monitoring: steering project progress

-Risk management: anticipating blockages
+Risk management: anticipating blockers

-Closure: analysing the project’s success
+Closure: analysing project success

 The final project phase consists of analysing the results.
 It makes it possible to improve management methodologies and optimise future projects.